 The project's core focus is wildlife engagement, management, conservation and education.
 The reserve is a great place to relax, take a step back from your busy life and observe nature (and the local wildlife) up close.
 The fitness requirements are medium to low – expect a slower pace of life!
 The reserve has a predator educational and rehabilitation centre, which houses endangered and orphaned predators such as the rare Bengal tigers, wild dogs, white lions and many, many more.
-An elephant sanctuary has also been built and students will get to experience elephants up close on a few occasions.
-The predator educational and rehabilitation centre and the elephant sanctuary are a great way to observe and learn more about the local wildlife – mating practices, breeding challenges, space limitations, capture and release challenges, government policy, reserve management practices and much more.
+The predator educational and rehabilitation centre is a great way to observe and learn more about the local wildlife – mating practices, breeding challenges, space limitations, capture and release challenges, government policy, reserve management practices and much more.

 Interesting and exciting things are common place at a game reserve and this is your chance to experience all the excitement whilst contributing to the reserve and getting back to nature.
 The Game Reserve Rangers are very experienced (up to 20+ years working across this reserve and several others) – so this is your chance to ask questions about a multitude of areas within wildlife management, reserve management, related government policy, breeding, wildlife protection, poaching and of course to learn as much as you can about the individual animals.